TABLE OF CONTENTS

 Beginner Racing Pilots

-This unique racing drone is tiny but powerful.
-The large-capacity brushless motors combined with 210mm size make the drone superbly powerful.
+The EMAX Hawk Pro racing drone is tiny but powerful.
+Its large-capacity brushless motors combined with its small 8.2″ (210mm) size make the Hawk notably powerful.

-Within the carbon fiber frame, this mini racing drone has a clean overlook and well-protected components.
-Not like other mini drones, EMAX Hawk Pro has an attached mushroom antenna to provide a better signal.
+Within its carbon fiber frame, this mini racing drone has a clean overlook and well-protected components.
+Unlike other mini drones, EMAX Hawk Pro has an attached mushroom antenna to provide a better signal.

-This is an excellent drone to start off with on your FPV racing journey.
-Before purchasing, know that this quad is BNF (bind and fly), meaning that you will need to purchase a remote controller separately before it is fully RTF (ready to fly).
+The EMAX Hawk Pro is a great drone to start off with on your FPV racing journey.
+Before purchasing, know that this quad is BNF (bind and fly), meaning that you will need to buy a remote controller separately.

 Features